platformsh/platformsh-docs/docs/src/development/local/ddev.md

    ```

 2. Update `environment_variables` with your project ID and environment name.
-   If you don't know your project ID, run `ddev exec platform`.
+   If you don't know your project ID, run `ddev exec platform`, which returns all your projects and their IDs.

 ## 5. Get your project data